Gelassen/web-crawlers/README.md

 $ scrapy crawl hh-spider (in case you have implemented a standard scrapy project)

-$ scrapy runspider scraper.py -o hh-scraped-results.json (in case you would like to save it into the file)
+$ scrapy runspider scraper.py -o hh-scraped-results.json -s FEED_EXPORT_ENCODING=utf-8 (in case you would like to save it into the file with correct encoding)
 ```